 - Founding a “Breakfast Club” for mothers and daughters, designed to facilitate effective communication between generations

 - Launching a Speakers Series to support service providers and caregivers of kids with special needs

 - Working with the NYC Commission on the Status of Women, Planned Parenthood Federation of America, and on the Governor’s Council for Maternal and Infant Health (Georgia)

 - Teaching couples labor and delivery classes, as well as pregnancy and postpartum yoga classes

 - Completing CTI’s Co-Active Leadership Program, a leader in coach training

 - Certification by Coach Training Institute and the International Coach Federation, earning the credential of Professional Certified Coach (PCC)

-- Sharing expertise with ADHD as a contributing author for The Huffington Post, ADDitude magazine, Attention magazine, and other publications
+- Sharing expertise about ADHD as a contributing author for The Huffington Post, ADDitude magazine, Attention magazine, and other publications

 - Serving on the Chapter Quality Network ADHD Executive Review Committee for the American Academy of Pediatrics